 Custodial credit risk is the risk that in the event of a financial institution failure, PACT's deposits may not be returned to it.
-PACT has an investment policy statement for custodial credit risk.
-As of December 31, 2016, PACT had no exposure to custodial credit risk, as all bank balances had been swept into the MAGIC Fund investment pool.
+It is PACT's policy to minimize custodial credit risk by obtaining collateral or bond for all uninsured amounts on deposit, and obtaining necessary documentation to show compliance with state law and a perfected security interest under federal law.
+As of December 31, 2017, PACT had no exposure to custodial credit risk.

-1. Deposits and Investments (Continued)
+- 1. Deposits and Investments (Continued) - b.

-b.
 Investments

 PACT may invest in the following types of investments as authorized by Minn.
-Stat. §§ 118A.04 and 118.05:
+Stat. §§ 118A.04 and 118A.05: